seamonstr/salesforce-intro/README.md

 A better way, though, is through [Trailhead](https://trailhead.salesforce.com).
 Trailhead is salesƒorce's e-learning site, and it's rammed with free, high-quality, gamified learning materials to get you started with working in salesƒorce.

-Many of the Trailhead exercises require access to a reasonably well set-up salesƒorce instance, and so salesƒorce has built a "playground" set of infrastructure into Trailhead that can rapidly and cheaply spin up such salesƒorce instances for use in experimentation and training.
+Many of the Trailhead exercises require access to a reasonably well set up salesƒorce instance, and so salesƒorce has built a "playground" set of infrastructure into Trailhead that can rapidly and cheaply spin up such salesƒorce instances for use in experimentation and training.
 These "playgrounds" come ready configured with a set of default accounts, and even a set of default test data to make them a bit interesting.

 When you've created a Trailhead account and logged in to it, Trailhead will have created you a playground.
 Go to your [hands-on orgs management page](https://trailhead.salesforce.com/users/profiles/orgs), and you'll see your playground listed there.
 You can just click through to the playground instance and it'll log you straight in - you don't need a password if you click through from Trailhead.